gavinrogers/puppetmodule/README.markdown

 Optionally, an `environmentpath` parameter can be supplied to configure the base root of Puppet environments, this defaults to `$confdir/environments`

+### Support for httpd and nginx ###

+    class { 'puppet::master':
+      webserver => 'nginx'
+    }

+The default installed webserver is httpd with passenger, but via the webserver param you can switch to nginx with unicorn (nginx is currently only tested on centos7, testers are welcome)

 ## Agent ##
     class { 'puppet::agent':